 If you are working at a SaaS company, then product engagement is integral to your company’s success.
 Heap is much better at product analytics than Google Analytics is, which helps you increase net dollar retention rate and decrease your churn rate.

 Heap and Google Analytics are both good web/product analytics tools to choose from.
 If you want to track events, Heap can be a better tool.
 On the other hand, if you want to focus on details about pageviews, Google Analytics is the choice for you.
 That said, it’s important to look beyond this and go through the features, integrations, and pricing of each before making a decision.

-Additionally, there are plenty of other tools in the market such as Hockeystack, Mixpanel, and Amplitude, so it’s best to have a clear idea of what you expect from your analytics tool.
-At the end of the day, it is very important that you are considering your needs and preferences to choose the best web analytics tool because both of these tools have been designed for specific reasons and aim to solve different problems.
+At the end of the day though, it is very important that you are considering your needs and preferences to choose the best web analytics tool because both of these tools have been designed for specific reasons and aim to solve different problems.

 Yes and no. It offers a free plan, which is the most basic version of Heap.
 However, if you want to access more features and tools, you need to buy one of three plans: Growth, Pro, and Premier.
 These plans offer different features according to your business’s scale and your preferences.
 Each of the plans is tailor-made specifically to your needs; therefore, there is no set price.
 You need to contact a sales representative for further information.